 Comparing Reggio Emilia, Waldorf & Montessori Philosophies

 When shopping for a preschool, it takes time to identify a program and curriculum that best fits your child’s particular learning style.
 Every child is different, and there are a variety of different curriculum approaches to choose from.
 The Compass School utilizes a Reggio Emilia inspired philosophy, but it is not the only educational philosophy that focuses on the education of the whole child.
-To help you to determine what may be the most suitable approach to early education for your child, this article highlights differences and similarities between Reggio Emilia and two other prominent approaches to early education.
+To help you determine the most suitable approach to early education for your child, we’ve put together this article which compares some of the most popular approaches to early education.
 Keep reading to learn how the Reggio Emilia approach differs from that of the Montessori educational philosophy or the Waldorf approach to education.

 The Montessori Approach to Early Childhood Education